The Hidden Puppet Master: Predicting Human Belief Change in Manipulative LLM Dialogues: Model Prediction of Belief Shift

 \section{Model Prediction of Belief Shift}

-Based on our findings comparing prior frameworks on manipulation detection to belief \citep{jaipersaud_how_2025, su_ai-liedar_2025, sheshanarayana_claim_2025, wang_mentalmanip_2024}, we explore:\textbf{ can LLMs perform better when directly tasked with predicting how much a participant's belief will change?} We benchmark four frontier models on this task, with and without access to participant personal context, treating $|\Delta|$ as the prediction target.
+Based on our findings comparing prior frameworks on manipulation detection to belief \citep{jaipersaud_how_2025, su_ai-liedar_2025, sheshanarayana_claim_2025, wang_mentalmanip_2024}, we explore: can LLMs serve as useful baselines for predicting how much a participant's belief will change?
+We benchmark four frontier models on this task, with and without access to participant personal context, treating belief shift $\Delta$ as the prediction target.
 For each conversation, we prompted each model to predict the participant's post-conversation belief rating on a 0--100 scale, given the conversation transcript, belief statement, and pre-conversation belief rating.
-We computed $\widehat{\Delta} = \text{predicted post} - \text{actual pre}$ and correlated with actual belief $\Delta$.
-Two conditions were evaluated: \textbf{no context} (conversation + belief statement + pre-belief only) and \textbf{with context} (additionally including participant profiles, demographics and Big Five personality scores).
+We computed $\widehat{\Delta} = \text{predicted post} - \text{actual pre}$ and correlated with actual belief $\Delta$ (full distribution reported in Appendix \ref{belief_shift_distr}).
+Two conditions were evaluated: no context (conversation + belief statement + pre-belief only) and with context (additionally including participant profiles, demographics and Big Five personality scores).
 Models were evaluated on Pearson $r$, Spearman $\rho$, RMSE, MAE, and systematic bias (mean predicted $\Delta$ vs.\ mean actual $\Delta$), with bias confirmed via one-sample $t$-tests and Wilcoxon signed-rank tests on prediction errors.
 All prompts for belief prediction are included in Appendix \ref{belief_prompts}. \textbf{Next, we compared performance across manipulative vs non-manipulative condition, personalized vs generic conditions, and prosocial vs harmful incentive conditions. }To test whether models predict belief shift more accurately under certain experimental conditions, we computed per-condition Pearson $r$ for each model (Figure~\ref{fig:across_conditions}) and conducted one-way ANOVAs comparing absolute prediction error across the six conditions.